theodorosploumis/simple-rotator/README.md

 # simple-rotator
-Simple rotator (carousel) of elements js script
+Simple rotator (carousel, slider) of more that one elements in jQuery.